xtatixone/.github/profile/README.md

 > <details>
 > <summary>
 > <b>Why another framework, you ask?...</b>
 > <br /> Not a Css/Js framework.
-Actually not even a framewwork.
+Actually not even a framework.
 > </summary>
 > <hr />
 > So what is it then?
 It's a **major fix for a minor problem**.
 A problem that